Supporter for Marine Conservation

 Free-time activities

 When you volunteer, you will be busy.
 There is not a lot of free time - the day starts early at seven, and often you're not done with the work for the day until the late afternoon.
 You will generally dive twice a day, six days a week.
 You're tired when you're done!
-In the weekends however, there is many opportunities to go exploring.
-You can rent a motorbike and drive around - there's caves, waterfalls, naturally hot geothermal streams, mountain lakes, resorts and lots to see.
+In the weekends however, there are many opportunities to go exploring.
+You can drive around - there's caves, waterfalls, naturally hot geothermal streams, mountain lakes, resorts and lots to see.
 There's nearby islands where you can visit black magicians (yes, really!) or cliff dive into amazing azure blue lagoons.
+Or you may prefer just going to a nice resort, lazy in hammock and enjoy a swimming pool and milkshakes.

 Requirements